 - 10.4.1.
 A child is considered to be persistently absent (PA) if they miss 10% (equivalent to 1 day or more a fortnight across a full school year) or more of their schooling across the school year for whatever reason. - 10.4.2.
 Any case that is seen to have reached the PA threshold or is at risk of moving towards that level, is given priority and parents will be informed of this immediately. - 10.4.3.
-PA children are tracked and monitored carefully through our data systems of SIMs and G4S] and we also combine this with academic mentoring where absence affects attainment. - 10.4.4.
+PA children are tracked and monitored carefully through the attendance teams using G4S and Sims and we also combine this with academic mentoring where absence affects attainment. - 10.4.4.
 All our PA children and their parents/carers will be supported through an attendance action plan.
-The plan may include:] - Allocation of additional support through a Form tutor or House team member - Individual incentive programmes - Participation in group activities around raising attendance. - 10.4.5.
-The data relating to PA cases are also automatically made known to LA, senior leaders, regional directors governors, etc.]
+The plan may include: - Positive report to Form tutor - Positive report and support by House teams - Attendance support plan meeting - Allocation of additional support through a mentor, - Individual incentive programmes - Participation in group activities around raising attendance.

-10.4.6.
+- 10.4.5.
+The data relating to PA cases are also automatically made known to Norfolk Local authority senior leaders, regional director's governors, etc.] - 10.4.6.
 If your child has, or is at risk of, reaching the threshold for PA, you will be asked to provide evidence for any future absence.
 This may be medical evidence for illness which can be in the form of prescriptions, medicine packaging or hospital letters.